aws-solutions/fhir-works-on-aws/README.md

 ## Licensing

 This project is licensed under the Apache-2.0 license.

 For more information, see the [LICENSE](LICENSE) file.
 If you choose to contribute, we will ask you to confirm your contribution's license.

+This solution collects anonymous operational metrics to help AWS improve the quality of features of the solution.
+For more information, including how to disable this capability, please see the [implementation guide](https://github.com/aws-solutions/fhir-works-on-aws/blob/main/FHIR%20Works%20on%20AWS%20Implementation%20Guide%20-%2024-MAR-2023%20-%20v6.0.0.pdf).